gmezadelama/raytracerTS/README.md

-# raytracker in JS
+# raytracker in TS
-Raytracer in JS
+Raytracer in TS
 It's still a work in progress.